groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 to be defined limiting the files allowed to pass to have a particular chain of trust and to not just verify the file is signed by a valid certification authority.
-Unfortunately, [malicious actors can also buy signing certiciates](https://duo.com/decipher/attackers-are-signing-malware-with-valid-certificates) et a verification solely based on the certification authority is not a strict guarantee that a file is not malicious.
+Unfortunately, [malicious actors can also buy signing certiciates](https://duo.com/decipher/attackers-are-signing-malware-with-valid-certificates) and a verification solely based on the certification authority is not a strict guarantee that a file is not malicious.
 The DSAS, if correctly configured, allows the transfers to be strictly limited to a single software editor, or even a particular division of this editor, so that the risks are minimised.